databricks/spark-training/strata_2013/index.md

 __Question: I got the following error when I ran the above command.
 Help!__

 <pre class="nocode">
 ￼"Your requested instance type (m2.xlarge) is not supported in your requested Availability Zone (us-east-1b).
-Please retry your request by not specifying an Availability Zonee or choosing us-east-1d, us-east-1c, us-east-1a, us-east-1e."
+Please retry your request by not specifying an Availability Zone or choosing us-east-1d, us-east-1c, us-east-1a, us-east-1e."
 </pre>

-__Answer:__ Add the "-z" flag to your command line argument to specify which availability zone to use other than `us-east-1b`.
+__Answer:__ Add the `-z` flag to your command line arguments to use an availability zone other than `us-east-1b`.
-You can set the value of that flag to "none" as in the following example command, which tells the script to pick a random availability zone, though it may randomly pick an availability zone that doesn't support this instance size (such as `us-east-1b`), so you may need to try this command a few times to get it to work.
+You can set the value of that flag to "none", as in the following example command, which tells the script to pick a random availability zone.
+It may randomly pick an availability zone that doesn't support this instance size (such as `us-east-1b`), so you may need to try this command a few times to get it to work.

     ./spark-ec2 -i <key_file> -k <name_of_key_pair> -z none --copy launch ampcamp